hjonin/sipservice/README.md

 A basic postman collection is available in helpers folder.

+Also, it's a mess to produce needed jar so you can find dependencies attached.
+But following this procedure should be ok tweaking pom a bit... https://github.com/ProgrammeVitam/sedatools/blob/master/README.en.md

 TODO list is huge if you want to go far
 * Documentation.
 As it's currently very basic, I didn't go that far...
 * Architecture and package are not very well separated